Ryan Thomas is a university student with extensive interest in the histories of various societies and cultures around the world.

-In 1868, the Tokugawa shogunate in Japan was overthrown as a result of the Boshin war, heralding in the Meiji Restoration - - or the more daring Meiji Revolution - - which ushered in a period of intense scientific, cultural, political, and economic change in Japan.
+In 1868, the Tokugawa shogunate in Japan was overthrown as a result of the Boshin war, heralding the Meiji Restoration—or the more daring Meiji Revolution—which ushered in a period of intense scientific, cultural, political, and economic change in Japan.
 A momentous event in Japanese and world history, it was not uncontroversial, interpreted differently by economists, Whigs, Marxists, and a host of other political figures.
 Their reactions were varied and the importance of and reasons for the revolution were highly diverse, and are examined below, looking at a series of articles, principally two discussing the reaction of Japanese socialists and "Whigs" to the revolution, and then talking about how we can interpret the Meiji restoration.

-The Tokugawa Period and Japan’s Preparation for Modern Economic Growth by Sydney Crawcour was written in 1974 - - once again during a period of booming Japanese economic prosperity - - and advances the argument that the intense economic growth which Japan enjoyed following the Meiji Revolution was part of a stage for the “transition era” between 1868 and 1885.
+The Tokugawa Period and Japan’s Preparation for Modern Economic Growth by Sydney Crawcour was written in 1974—once again during a period of booming Japanese economic prosperity—and advances the argument that the intense economic growth which Japan enjoyed following the Meiji Revolution was part of a stage for the “transition era” between 1868 and 1885.
 It seems heavily influenced by structural arguments, a characteristic of many of the papers from the period.
 Statistical evidence and secondary source books are utilized for the majority of its citations.
 A variety of arguments are identified concerning the changes made by the Meiji period and how they laid the groundwork for “modern” economic growth.
-These are based upon rapid expansion of industrial and commercial sectors at the (relative) expense of the agricultural economy, the identification of growth as a national objective, the application of science and reason to industry, international trade intensification, and a rise in national gdp per capita.
+These are based upon the rapid expansion of industrial and commercial sectors at the (relative) expense of the agricultural economy, the identification of growth as a national objective, the application of science and reason to industry, international trade intensification, and a rise in national GDP per capita.
 Japan did not immediately achieve all of these, but a strong base was laid during this “transition era.”
 Furthermore, it identifies significant Tokugawa predecessors which set the stage for the relative success of this transition period such as those in rural industrial development, economic liberalization, banking, insurance, and commercial law.